Flutter: 6 Key Questions Answered

 - Alibaba – The Chinese e-commerce giant used Flutter to build the Xianyu app for their second-hand goods site.

-- Tencent – This Chinese conglomerate constructed their video streaming app with Flutter.
+- Tencent – This Chinese conglomerate constructed its video streaming app with Flutter.

 - Hamilton Musical – The official app for the hit musical includes lotteries for tickets, merchandise sales, and more.